 Sorellina Italian Kitchen + Wine Bar | 1036 Washington Street

 Sorellina, known for its simple and creative pasta dishes, has an exclusive Italian wine program that has been recognized by Wine Spectator every year since 2017.
-It features a rotating selection of 30+ wines by the glass and over 120 labels offered by the bottle.
+It features a rotating selection of 30+ wines by the glass and over 120 labels served by the bottle.
 This includes wines made from rare, indigenous varietals produced by small winemakers, as well as a ‘Riserva’ list which indicates premium quality.
 The wine list is organized by style rather than country or region.
 “If you know you typically like full-bodied reds with ripe fruit, you should choose from our ‘Full & Fruity’ section.
 Our staff is also very well educated on our list and can always help make recommendations,” owner and sommelier Gabi Lombardi told The Hoboken Girl.
-The restaurant frequently hosts wine dinners with producers from Italy — the next one is on June 15th with a producer from the Veneto region.
+The restaurant frequently hosts wine dinners with producers from Italy.
 Sorellina also has food and wine pairing options on a daily basis.

 Jersey City